dubtran/hypemergence/README.md

 ###Final project for Zipfian Academy: predicting emerging artists from HypeM's Latest Blogged Artists
 --------------------------------------
-~ An attempt to check out *emerging* musicians that are currently being blogged about

 HypeMergence is a web app that displays a rank of how emerging artists collected from [Hypem's Latest Blogged](http://hypem.com/latest/noremix) will be.
 The rank is derived from a support vector machine classification on data from [Echonest](http://the.echonest.com/) and [Next Big Sound(NBS)](https://www.nextbigsound.com/).